-Fri/Sat/Sun: read Psalm 78:5-17, Psalm 80:1-7 and Psalm 37:23-24.
+Fri/Sat/Sun: Read Psalm 78:5-17, Psalm 80:1-7 and Psalm 37:23-24 Our Maker, Our Restorer

 Are we then left with no real assurance as parents?
 Can our children turn away from the Lord as easily as the unbeliever who has never heard of God's sweet covenant promises?

-Well, before answering that question, let me say that it was hard to end the Bible notes yesterday on the perplexing question of disobedient children who fall away from the covenant of grace.
+It was hard to end the Bible notes yesterday on the perplexing question of disobedient children who fall away from the covenant of grace.
 But fall away they did!
-As soon as Moses, Joshua and the other heroes of the desert generation died, the tribes of Israel, led by Ephraim, quickly turned away to the Baals - as Judges 2:10-16 clearly demonstrates.
+As soon as Moses, Joshua and the other heroes of the desert generation died, the tribes of Israel, led by Ephraim, quickly turned away to the Baals (Judges 2:10-16).
 But we are not left in despair by the terrible rebellion of Israel in Psalm 78 and in Judges 2.

-Completely by surprise, Asaph - the very same man who prophesied the doom of Ephraim in Psalm 78:9ff, and the replacement of that prominent tribe with the royal tribe of Judah in Psalm 78:67-72, now intercedes for Ephraim and the lost ten tribes after their predicted doom has fallen!
-They are in exile!
-Lost to Assyria!
-Yet Asaph prays for them in their almost impenetrable darkness!
+Asaph was the very same man who prophesied the doom of Ephraim in Psalm 78:9ff, and, completely by surprise, that prominent tribe is replaced by the royal tribe of Judah (Psalm 78:67-72).
+He now intercedes in Psalm 80 for Ephraim and the lost ten tribes he represented.
+They are now in exile, lost to Assyria!
+Yet Asaph prays for them, hidden in almost impenetrable darkness!
 What a picture of redemptive grace, as Asaph the priest prays for his lost brothers!

-Meditate and Pray: Is this not reminiscent of our Lord in His pre-incarnate office in Zechariah 3:1-5, interceding for His people, polluted and stained with sin after the exile?
-Just as they were defiled by 70 years of exile, so Asaph prays for the same polluted people of God in Psalm 80!
-And what is the climax of his intercession for the 10 tribes in exile?
-Well, notice the refrain in Psalm 80:7: "Restore us, O God Almighty; make your face shine upon us, that we may be saved".
+Is this not reminiscent of our Lord in His pre-incarnate office in Zechariah 3:1-5, interceding for His people, polluted and stained with sin after the exile?
+Just as they were defiled by their 70 year exile, so Asaph prays for the same polluted people of God in Psalm 80!
+The climax of his intercession for the 10 tribes in exile is the refrain in Psalm 80v7: "Restore us, O God Almighty; make your face shine upon us, that we may be saved."

 There is our security!
 His hand holds onto ours even when our sins have taken us into exile!
-As Psalm 37:24 promises, our feet will never slip to our eternal destruction!
+As Psalm 37:24 promises, our feet will never slip to our eternal destruction.
 Is that not what Peter himself experienced as he attempted in his own strength to walk on the Sea of Galilee?
-Though he began to drown in his own unbelief, how quickly did the omnipotent hand of the Son of God interpose, intervene, cleave the waves and find Peter?
-Then, immediately, Peter finds himself brought to safety in Matthew 14:32.
+Though he began to drown in his own unbelief, how quickly did the omnipotent hand of the Son of God interpose, intervene and cleave the waves to find Peter?
+Then, immediately, Peter finds himself brought to safety (Matthew 14:32).

-Meditate and Pray: Let us worship with a full assurance that, when we stumble, Christ's hand is never too short to find us and rescue us from danger.
-May this give us a great calm even in the midst of the most difficult storms of life.
-Most important, may the Lord give us hope to pray even for lost ones exiled because of their sin!
-Sing about Christ's strong hand of salvation in this old Gospel hymn (# 631 in our Trinity hymnals):
+Meditate and Pray: Let us worship with a full assurance that when we stumble, Christ's hand is never too short to find us and rescue us from danger.
+May this give us a great calm, even in the midst of the most difficult storms of life.
+Most important, may the Lord give us hope to pray even for lost ones, exiled because of their sin!
+Sing about Christ's strong hand of salvation in this old Gospel hymn (# 631 Trinity Hymnal):